YashMishra0101/SafeSpace/README.md

 # SafeSpace

-**Note:** The full code is not available on GitHub because I prefer not to reveal all my code here.
+**Note✋🖐️:** The full code is not available on GitHub because I prefer not to reveal all my code here.
 If you would like access to the full code, please contact me directly.
-You can still use the live link to view the entire website
+You can still use the live link to view the entire website.

 <img src="src/assets/Screenshot (405).png">